Generic Registered Nursing (RN) – Associate in Science (AS) Degree

 Complete an online application to the Generic RN program.

 SFSC’s Nursing Department uses the TEAS exam to determine whether applicants are academically prepared for learning nursing-related content.
-To be considered for admission to the Generic RN program, you must submit a copy of your TEAS Transcript to the health sciences specialist before the application period ends.
+To be considered for admission to the Generic RN program, you must log into your ATI account and submit your TEAS transcript to SFSC before the application period ends.

 You may schedule the TEAS exam through the Testing and Assessment Center, or submit scores from a TEAS exam you took within the past five years.
 Scores from TEAS exams taken at other colleges are also accepted.

 You may take the TEAS at any time during the year.
 Once you complete the exam, you will receive instructions for accessing your results.
-If you do not earn the minimum scores, you may retake the TEAS up to three times during a calendar year while waiting three months between each attempt.
-If you wish to improve your scores, you must retake the entire exam.
+If you wish to improve your scores, you make retake the TEAS up to three times during a calendar year while waiting three months between each attempt.
+However, you must retake the entire exam.

 Generic RN Nursing target scores are 75% Reading, 65% English, 65% Science, and 65% Math.